marsborox/EcostratRefactor/ReadMe.txt

 		-
 	- UI - some work on left panel - spawning of that pop up text reworked
 		- Moved sliders it is working
-		- all sliders except days is done
+		- all sliders except days is done working
+		- UP panel texts working
 		- Time related texts are moved

 top buttons - 	 made into toggle group, made own class for SpeedButtons,-must redo this
 		 assigned per interface w implemented InitiateButton method

-Player		- there is a Player object w Player and PlayerStatsNew classes, all methods and stats are moved here, for now broken Singleton 	- we have Singleton<T> class and SingletonPresistent<T> class (second inherits from first)
+Player		- there is a Player object w Player and PlayerStatsNew classes, all methods and stats are moved here, time even
+		update loop ais working fine,
+Singleton 	- we have Singleton<T> class and SingletonPresistent<T> class (second inherits from first)
 		- implemented on MySceneManager(Perma),
 		- SoundManager(Perma), RadioSoundManager,  TimeController,